 In October 2017, Telson received a third permit from Semarnat that allows the company to construct a mineral processing facility, related mining facilities, infrastructure and underground development on the Tahuehueto project.
 All of these steps have been taken in the effort of enabling production on the Tahuehueto property, thus enhancing its value.

-The Campo Morado mine was first developed by Farallon Resources, which declared commercial production for the project in 2009.
-In 2010, Farallon was acquired by Nyrstar in a friendly takeover valued at Canadian $420 million.
-Nyrstar expanded the mine to its present day capacity with additional investment and produced up to January 2015 when production was halted indefinitely due to deteriorating industry conditions and the mine was placed on care and maintenance until it was recently acquired by Telson.
-Upon acquisition Telson overhauled and serviced the mill preparing it for a preproduction restart, which was launched in October 2017.
-Milling started at 1400 tonnes per day and has steadily increased close to 2000 tonnes per day in April 2018.
-With the commencement of the new bulk underground mining method to be implemented by Telson’s management , anticipated to start in May 2018, Mill throughput rate will be increased towards the mills ultimate capacity of 2500 tonnes per day.
+The Campo Morado mine was first developed by Farallon Resources, who declared commercial production for the project in 2009.
+In 2010, Farallon was acquired by Nyrstar in a friendly takeover valued at C$420 million.
+Nyrstar expanded the mine to its present-day capacity with additional investment which produced up to January 2015 when production was halted indefinitely due to deteriorating industry conditions and the mine was placed on care and maintenance until it was acquired by Telson.

 In April 2018, Telson released a positive PEA for the Campo Morado property.
 Highlights from the PEA include the following:

 - Pre-tax NPV (8 percent discount) of US$81 million

 - After-tax NPV (8 percent discount) of US$65 million